 Touch ‘n Go Card: This is the basic card, and costs RM10.60 including GST.
 You will need to top-up to reload your card with value.

 Touch ‘n Go Zing: This card has an auto-reload function.
-It is linked with the user’s credit or debit card account which will debited with the auto reload value.
-It is available for all VISA, MasterCard, AMEX and debit card holders of participating banks.
+It is linked with the user’s debit or credit card account which will be debited with the auto-reload value.
+It is available for all VISA, MasterCard, AMEX and debit cardholders of participating banks.

 Enter the Touch ‘n Go lanes on highways and tap on the payment portal to pay your toll fee.
 Toll use is the most utilized feature of TnG cardholders for tolls payment.

 Use it to pay for the LRT, MRT, Monorail, KTM and busses.
 Just tap onto the gates with your TnG card and the ticket fee will automatically be deducted from your card balance.

 More parking spaces in malls, hospitals, and sometimes even hotels, accept payment via TnG cards.
 Remember that you need a minimum balance to ensure you have enough to cover the parking fees when exiting.
 Many prefer using their TnG cards to avoid queuing at the autopay machines but do take note that additional fees are imposed when you pay with TnG.

 Whether you’re stocking up on your groceries, buying a book, or even getting a car wash, you can pay for it with a TnG card.
 The list of retail stores that accept TnG payment are:

 - DubuYo (One Utama, Bangsar Village, Desa Park City, Suria KLCC and Pavilion KL only)